Fear No Evil (1981 film): Filming

-LaLoggia and his cousin, Charles LaLoggia, secured $25,000 from local investors in 1978 for their own production company, and later accrued a further $550,000 to begin production of the film.
+Post-production

 After the completion of principal photography, an additional $250,000 was needed to complete the film's special effects.
+Avco Embassy Pictures, who signed on to distribute the film, agreed to cover the post-production costs.
 Special effects creator Peter Kuran worked with his company Visual Concept Engineering for a total of four months to complete the film's final sequence.
-The film was finished in November 1980.

-LaLoggia commented after the film's release that making it "taught me important things about myself, and the considerable struggle of dealing with the dichotomy of movie-making, the commercial-business aspects versus the creative end."
+After presenting three different cuts of the film to Avco Embassy, LaLoggia and production associate Donald P. Borchers reached "a fine compromise," which included the addition of numerous punk rock and new wave songs that were incorporated into the film's soundtrack.
+The film was officially completed in November 1980.
+LaLoggia commented after its release that making it "taught me important things about myself, and the considerable struggle of dealing with the dichotomy of movie-making, the commercial-business aspects versus the creative end."

 Soundtrack

-Fear No Evils soundtrack featured many punk and new wave bands from the late 1970s and early 1980s.
+Fear No Evils soundtrack featured many punk and new wave bands from the late 1970s and early 1980s: